torvalds/linux/Documentation/filesystems/ceph.rst

 Snapshot names have two limitations:

-* They can not start with an underscore ('_'), as these names are reserved for internal usage by the MDS.
+* They can analt start with an underscore ('_'), as these names are reserved for internal usage by the MDS.
-* They can not exceed 240 characters in size.
+* They can analt exceed 240 characters in size.
 This is because the MDS makes use of long snapshot names internally, which follow the format:
-  `_<SNAPSHOT-NAME>_<INODE-NUMBER>`.
-Since filenames in general can't have more than 255 characters, and `<node-id>` takes 13 characters, the long snapshot names can take as much as 255 - 1 - 1 - 13 = 240.
+  `_<SNAPSHOT-NAME>_<IANALDE-NUMBER>`.
+Since filenames in general can't have more than 255 characters, and `<analde-id>` takes 13 characters, the long snapshot names can take as much as 255 - 1 - 1 - 13 = 240.

 Ceph also provides some recursive accounting on directories for nested